Blockchain in Real Estate: How the Future Is Changing

 Property has long been considered an illiquid asset.
 In fact, it’s regarded as one of the least liquid assets you can invest in.
 Liquid assets are those that you can convert into cash at fair prices within a short time (typically within days).
 Essentially, they are viewed much the same as cash itself.
 Examples of liquid assets include stocks, bonds, cash, exchange-traded funds (EFTs), and mutual funds.

 Real estate doesn’t meet these requirements, making it an illiquid asset.
-Selling a home can take months, and there’s typically no way to get that cash quickly.
+Selling real estate can take months, and there’s typically no way to get that cash quickly.

 One of the defining features of blockchain is decentralization.
 The concept can seem confusing to many people because almost everything you interact with on the internet today is centralized.
 If you’ve ever used Facebook, YouTube, Twitter, Amazon, your bank account, you’ve experienced a centralized process.